Yitro: Seventh reading—Exodus 20:15–23

-In the seventh reading, seeing the thunder, lightning, and the mountain smoking, the people fell back and asked Moses to speak to them instead of God.
-God told Moses to tell the people not make any gods of silver or gold, but an altar of earth for sacrifices.
-God prohibited hewing the stones to make a stone altar.
-And God prohibited ascending the altar by steps, so as not to exposed the priests' nakedness.
+In the seventh reading, seeing the thunder, lightning, and the mountain smoking, the people fall back and ask Moses to speak to them instead of God.
+God tells Moses to tell the people not make any gods of silver or gold, but to build an altar of earth for sacrifices.
+God prohibits hewing the stones to make a stone altar.
+God prohibits ascending the altar by steps, so as not to expose the kohen's nakedness.

 Readings according to the triennial cycle

-Jews who read the Torah according to the triennial cycle of Torah reading may read the parashah according to a different schedule.
-Some congregations that read the Torah according to the triennial cycle read the parashah in three divisions with the Ten Commandments in years two and three, while other congregations that read the Torah according to the triennial cycle nonetheless read the entire parashah with Ten Commandments every year.
+Jews who read the Torah according to the triennial cycle of Torah reading may read the according to a different schedule.
+Some congregations that read the Torah according to the triennial cycle divide the parashah into three sections, with the Ten Commandments in years two and three, while other congregations that read the Torah according to the triennial cycle read the entire with the Ten Commandments every year.

 In ancient parallels

-The parashah has parallels in these ancient sources:
+The has parallels in these ancient sources:

 Exodus chapter 20

 The early third millennium BCE Sumerian wisdom text Instructions of Shuruppak contains maxims that parallel the Ten Commandments, including:

-Don't steal anything; don't kill yourself! ...
+Do not steal anything; do not kill yourself! ...

-My son, don't commit murder ...
+My son, do not commit murder ...